Identification

 Also, prioritize your efforts on targeting the keywords that will have the greatest impact on your brand's visibility and traffic, and ensure that your content is aligned with your brand messaging and uses your branded keywords in a natural and informative way for your audience.

-Consider relevance
+Consider Relevance

 When optimizing for branded keywords, it is important to consider relevance.
 This means that your branded keywords should be relevant to the products and services you offer on your website, as well as the content you create.